dhardestylewis/probml-assgn3/GUIDELINES.md

 - **Unified Structure**: Do not create separate "Future" or "Deferred" sections outside the P1/P2/P3 hierarchy.
 Tag future items (e.g., `[Final Project]`) within their appropriate priority level.
 - **Renumbering**: If inserting into a numbered list or structured sequence (like guideline sections), update numbering to maintain consistency.
 - **Timestamp Insertion**: Append `[Added: YYYY-MM-DD HH:MM]` to every new item upon insertion.
-- **Maintain Structure**: Ensure the item is placed logically within its priority group relative to others.
+- [ ] "maintain structure": ensure the item is placed logically within its priority group relative to others.
+- [ ] "Verbatim Reflection": When capturing user critiques or requests as TODOs, record the text **verbatim** (quoted exactly).
+Do NOT summarize, paraphrase, or abbreviate with ellipses (...). **Exception**: You may automatically correct obvious misspellings.
+(UNREVIEWED) [Added: 2025-12-21 21:45]

 #### 6.2 Completion Policy (UNREVIEWED) [Added: 2025-12-11 23:27]
 - **Move to Archive**: When a task is done, move it from `TODO.md` to `TODO-COMPLETED.md`.